-- 17. Nominations for the Award shall be sought, collected, and collated by the Awards Lead either directly or indirectly via the Clerk to the Worshipful Company of Security Professionals. - 18.
-Nominations for the Award shall relate to acts of bravery performed by individuals during the year generally commencing on the 1 August of each year, or as close as possible to the closing date for submission of a previous year's nominations. - 19.
-Each nomination will be acknowledged by the Awards Lead and added to a list until expiry of the annual period for which nominations are eligible. - 20.
-To ensure that nominations meet the criteria of eligibility for an Award, a preliminary check of all nominations will be made by the Chair and the Awards Lead before the first formal sift is carried out. - 21.
-The list of nominations and supporting information will become subject of a first formal sift conducted individually by each member of the SAWG.
-Each member will judge each nomination according to a common score card matrix approved by the SAWG, and separately notify their scores to the Awards Lead.
-This marking should be completed at an in-person meeting of the SAWG. - 22.
-From the results of the first sift the Awards Lead will compile a list of the top nominations (generally six), to be placed before the Sheriffs. - 23.
-The final selection of the individual chosen to receive the Principal Bravery Award and those individuals (if any) chosen to receive Commendation Bravery Awards, will be made by the Sheriffs of the City of London, (ideally both serving and both incoming Sheriffs) sitting together and at their invitation with: the Master of the Company, the Chair of the SAWG, the Awards' Lead, the Clerk, and the originators of the Award Past Masters Stephen Neville and Peter French.
-This meeting is held at The Old Bailey. - 24.
-In order that the Sheriffs may, to their satisfaction, identify the Principal Award Nominee and also those nominations worthy of Commendation Bravery Awards, the description of each act of bravery and attendant circumstances should be as full and informative as possible.
-This may require further enquiry to be made of the originator of the nomination. - 25.
-The decisions will be notified, in writing, to all individuals, by the Awards Lead.
+- 3.1 Nominations for the Award shall be sought, collected, and collated by the Awards Lead either directly or indirectly via the Clerk to the Worshipful Company of Security Professionals. - 3.2 Nominations for the Award shall relate to acts of bravery performed by individuals during the year generally commencing on the 1 August of each year, or as close as possible to the closing date for submission of a previous year's nominations. - 3.3 Each nomination will be acknowledged by the Awards Lead and added to a list until expiry of the annual period for which nominations are eligible. - 3.4 To ensure that nominations meet the criteria of eligibility for an Award, a preliminary check of all nominations will be made by the Middle Warden and the Awards Lead before the first formal sift is carried out. - 3.5 The list of nominations and supporting information will become subject of a first formal sift conducted individually by each member of the SAWG.
+Each member will judge each nomination according to a common score card matrix approved by the SAWG, and separately notify their scores to the Awards Lead. - 3.6 From the results of the first sift the Awards Lead will compile a list of the top nominations (generally six), to be placed before the Sheriffs for final selection. - 3.7 The final selection of the individual chosen to receive the Principal Bravery Award and those individuals (if any) chosen to receive Commendation Bravery Awards, will be made by the Sheriffs of the City of London, (ideally both serving and both incoming Sheriffs) sitting together and at their invitation with: the Master of the Company, the Warden chairing the SAWG, the Awards' Lead, the Clerk, and the originators of the Award Past Masters Stephen Neville and Peter French.

+- 3.8 In order that the Sheriffs may, to their satisfaction, identify the Principal Award Nominee and also those nominations worthy of Commendation Bravery Awards, the description of each act of bravery and attendant circumstances should be as full and informative as possible.
+This may require further enquiry to be made of the originator of the nomination. - 3.9 The decisions will be notified, in writing, to all individuals, by the Awards Lead.

-Awards Presentation
+4. Awards Presentation

-- 26. The individual chosen to receive the Principal Bravery Award will be invited, together with one guest, to receive their Award at the Annual Dinner of the Worshipful Company of Security Professionals. - 27.
-The individuals chosen to receive a Commendation Bravery Award will be invited, with up to two guests, to receive their Award at the occasion of the Company's Common Hall.

-28. In each case, reasonable travel and accommodation costs will be paid or reimbursed by the Company.
+- 4.1 The individual chosen to receive the Principal Bravery Award will be invited, together with one guest, to receive their Award at the Annual Dinner of the Worshipful Company of Security Professionals. - 4.2 The individuals chosen to receive a Commendation Bravery Award will be invited, with up to two guests, to receive their Award at the occasion of the Company's Common Hall. - 4.3 In each case, reasonable travel and accommodation costs will be paid or reimbursed by the Company.

-Award Year Review
+5. Award Year Review

-29. Each year following Common Hall, the Awards Lead will present to the SAWG a Report of the workings and outcomes of the Award processes including suggestions for future improvements.
-This Report, together with any additional information, will be formally presented to the Court by the Warden chairing the SAWG.

-These Terms of Reference dated 5 July 2023, supersede the original Terms of Reference dated April 2010 and the amended Terms of Reference dated 20 January 2021 and 5 May 2021.
+- 5.1 Each year following Common Hall, the Awards Lead will present to the SAWG a report of the workings and outcomes of the Award processes including suggestions for future improvements.
+This report, together with any additional information, will be formally presented to the Court by the Warden chairing the SAWG. - 6 These Terms of Reference supersede the original Terms of Reference, dated April 2010 and the amended Terms of Reference dated 20th January 2021, 5 May 2021, 5th July 2023 and 7th February 2025.